1969 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1969-D/D RPM FS-501

-This repunched mint mark variety occurred when mint workers manually added the “D” mint mark to the working die.
-The initial punch was positioned incorrectly, and a second punch was applied to correct the placement, creating overlapping “D” marks visible under magnification.
+This repunched mint mark (RPM) variety occurred when mint workers manually added the “D” mint mark to the working die.
+The initial punch was positioned incorrectly, and a second punch was applied to correct the placement, leaving overlapping “D” marks visible under magnification.
+The doubling appears most prominently in the upper right portion of the mint mark.

-Grade and strike quality significantly influence value for this variety.
-An MS67 example sold for $300 in June 2019.
-An MS64 with Full Bands designation brought $400 in July 2019, demonstrating how well-defined torch details can command premiums even at lower grades.
+You will typically need a 5x to 10x magnifying glass to clearly identify this feature.
+An MS67 example sold for $300 in June 2019, while an MS64 with Full Bands designation brought $400 in July 2019 — demonstrating how well-defined torch details can command premiums even at lower grades for this variety.

 1969-D/D RPM FS-501 Dime Price/Grade Chart